lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 by both sides, the TV should contain this Next Header value, the MO should be "equal" and the CDF should be "not-sent.

-If the Flow Label field identified by the rest of the rule vary during time or is not known by both sides then TV is not set, MO is set to "ignore" and CDF is set to "value-sent"
+If the Next header  field identified by the rest of the rule varies during time or is not known by both sides then TV is not set, MO is set to "ignore" and CDF is set to "value-sent"